adebargis/admissions-automation-non-profit/README.md

 ![](./_images/admissions_process_solutions_architecture.png)

+## Deploy

+Before you hit the deploy button, make sure you review the details about the services deployed.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadebargis%2Fadmissions-automation-non-profit%2Fmain%2Ftemplates%2Fadmissions-process-template.json)

 Once the resource deployed, you will need to deploy the functions to the Function App (at this time - could be further automated).

+> **Important:** This deployment accelerator implements some service features that are still in Public Preview.
+Please consider those before you plan for a production deployment.